trilobiet/doabapi/README.md

     <link rel="stylesheet" href="https://widget.doabooks.org/resources/css/typeface.css"></link>
     ```

-2. Create one or more elements that serve as regions for inserted PRISM data:
+2. Create one or more elements that serve as regions for PRISM data to be inserted:

    ```html
    ...